58 Probability

 \[ \begin{align*} F_y(y) = \Pr(Y \leq y) &= \Pr(-\sqrt{y} \leq X \leq \sqrt{y}) \\ &= \Phi(\sqrt{y}) - \Phi(-\sqrt{y}) \end{align*} \] Taking derivatives with respect to \(y\) yields the density of \(Y\) in terms of the density of \(X\): \[ \begin{align*} f_y(y) &= \frac{1}{2}y^{-1/2}\phi\left(\sqrt{y}\right) + \frac{1}{2}y^{-1/2}\phi\left(-\sqrt{y}\right)\\ &= y^{-1/2}\phi\left(\sqrt{y}\right) \end{align*} \]

-Plugging into the formula for the standard Gaussian density, the density of \(Y\) becomes \[ f_y(y) = \frac{y^{-1/2}}{\sqrt{2\pi}} \, \exp\{-y/2\} \] Compare this expression to Equation 32.1, it turns out that \(Y\) has a Gamma density with parameters \(\alpha = 1/2\), \(\beta=2\).
+Plugging into the formula for the standard Gaussian density, the density of \(Y\) becomes \[ f_y(y) = \frac{y^{-1/2}}{\sqrt{2\pi}} \, \exp\{-y/2\} \] Compare this expression to Equation 58.1, it turns out that \(Y\) has a Gamma density with parameters \(\alpha = 1/2\), \(\beta=2\).
 This special case is also known as a chi-square distribution with one degree of freedom.
-More on chi-square distributions in the review material on statistics.
+More on chi-square distributions in Section 59.3.

 Method of Transformations

-This method of finding the distribution of \(Y = g(X)\), if the distribution of \(X\) is known is a variation of the method of distribution functions.
-If \(g(X)\) is an increasing or decreasing function of \(X\), in the sense that if \(x_1 < x_2\) then \(g(x_1) < g(x_2)\) and if \(x_1 > x_2\) then \(g(x_1) > g(x_2)\).
+This method of finding the distribution of \(Y = g(X)\), if the distribution of \(X\) is known, is a variation of the method of distribution functions.
+We require that \(g(X)\) is an increasing or decreasing function of \(X\), in the sense that if

-In that situation you can find the inverse function \(X = g^{-1}(Y)\).
-After calculating the derivative \(dx/dy\), the density of \(Y\) is found as \[ f_y(y) = f_x(y) \left | \frac{dx}{dy} \right | \tag{32.3}\]
+\(x_1 < x_2\) then \(g(x_1) < g(x_2)\) and if \(x_1 > x_2\) then \(g(x_1) > g(x_2)\).
+In this situation we can find the inverse function \(X = g^{-1}(Y)\).
+After calculating the derivative \(dx/dy\), the density of \(Y\) is found as \[ f_y(y) = f_x(y) \left | \frac{dx}{dy} \right | \tag{58.3}\]

 An example will make the method of transformation clear.